Edan886/comp90087_assignment-reading/README.md

 # comp90087_assignment-reading
-unimelb elecltive: the Ethic of AI.  really a fun and meaningful subject !
+An elecltive for MDS: the Ethic of AI.
+A Really fun and meaningful subject !
-A suitable subject for first semester !
+A suitable subject with even workload for the first semester in unimelb!

 Final mark:84/100